DandDsRTT/rtt-library/README.md

 * tuning
     * diamond tradeoff and monotone tuning ranges
     * projection and generators matrices
-    * match damages output with the targeted intervals they are for
     * "TOCTE" tuning
     * custom precision/accuracy
     * `getComplexity` should support original complexity names